BCN3D/BCN3DSigma-Profile-Generator/README.md

 Generates the file *BCN3D Sigma - 0.4 Left (PLA Colorfila), 0.4 Right (PLA Colorfila) - Medium.ini*

-### **GUI Mode**

-To enter the GUI call the script without additional parameters:

-`python SigmaProfileGenerator.py`

-Will ask for a functionality:

-1. **Simplify3D: Generate a bundle of profiles:** Combines all Hotends, Filaments and Quality Preconfigurations stored in *Profiles Data* folder to create a  zip file with all profiles available.
-The package also includes a csv file with useful data of each combination created.

-2. **Simplify3D: Generate one single profile:** Will ask for left Hotend, left loaded Filament, right Hotend and right loaded Filament.
-Then will generate the fff profile file.

-3. **Cura: Generate a bundle of profiles:** Same as *1*, now for Cura.

-4. **Cura: Generate one single profile:** Same as *2*, now for Cura (will ask for Quality at the end).

-5. **Test all combinations:** Like *1.
-Generate a bundle of profiles* but without storing data neither generating fff profile files.
-A fast option to just ensure all combinations can be properly created.

-6. **Exit:** Quit the program.

-In order to add, remove or change a nozzle size, filament or quality preconfiguration edit the files in *Profiles Data* folder.

 ## Editing *Profiles Data* files